Board of Trustees

 Helen Aguirre Ferré

-Aside from her career in journalism, Aguirre Ferré is passionate about providing access in education to students of all ages and backgrounds.
-She is the first woman to chair the Board of Trustees of Miami Dade College, the largest community college in the country, and serves on the board of directors of the Association of Governing Boards of Universities and Colleges in the United States.
+She is the first woman to chair the Board of Trustees of Miami Dade College, where she also serves as a mentor and frequently addresses student groups.
+Additionally, she is on the board of directors of the Association of Governing Boards of Universities and Colleges (AGB).

 Read more about the Chair of the Board.